DuckDB: Getting started for Beginners

 Whether you like it or not, SQL is more alive than ever.
 DuckDB supports a fairly advanced SQL command set, such as window functions and aggregates.
 It provides transactional guarantees (ACID properties) and uses the Postgres API.
 Forget about the ugly and slow Panda’s manipulations.
 You can replace all of them with elegant SQL (it offers some additions on top of SQL to make it more friendly, as shown here).
 Finally, DuckDB has a Python Client and shines when mixed with Arrow and Parquet.

-DuckDB Limitations
+DuckDB limitations

-Not a limitation per se, but DuckDB is not a transactional database and should not be used that way.
+This is not a limitation per se, but DuckDB is not a transactional database and should not be used that way.

 DuckDB vs SQLite